Skip to content

 Who Comes to Mental Health Counselors for Help?

-Although experienced mental health professionals such as Dr. Schaefer work with adults and children across a wide cross-section of challenges, most people can benefit from psychotherapy.
-Many therapy clients have a successful business and professional lives, but find it difficult to develop and maintain lasting and meaningful connections.
-They find it difficult to identify their feelings, to express these feelings in words, and very often to modulate how they impact on their behaviors.
+Although experienced mental health professionals such as Dr. Schaefer work with adults and children across a broad cross-section of challenges, most people can benefit from psychotherapy.
+Many therapy clients have successful business and professional lives but struggle to develop and maintain lasting and meaningful connections.
+They find it challenging to identify their feelings, express them in words, and very often modulate how they impact their behaviors.
+Relationship issues are a common challenge, leading to mental health struggles such as anxiety, depression, and trauma.

 In these situations, the patient and therapist work together to discover issues in the person’s early life.
 These can include coping mechanisms that worked great at age five, not so well at age twelve, and not at all in adulthood.
-Sometimes a person has been so focused on material success that they simply have never had the opportunity to develop interpersonal and emotional skills to nurture successful bonds.
-But, these skills can be learned, practiced, and improved upon for a better personal environment.
-The key is to work with an experienced therapist to define the issues involved, identify the contributing causes, and move forward to workable solutions in present-day life.
+Sometimes, people have been so focused on material success that they have never had the opportunity to develop interpersonal and emotional skills to nurture successful bonds.
+But, these skills can be learned, practiced, and improved for a better personal environment.
+The key is working with an experienced therapist to define the issues, identify the contributing causes, and move forward to workable solutions.

-You may consult a therapist with particular problems in mind.
-And, you may discover that the problems or issues were different, or more complex, or even simpler than you believed.
-The first goal in psychotherapy is to discover the truth.
-This is both the truth as you have seen it for years and the truth as experienced by others.
+You can go ahead and consult a therapist with particular problems in mind.
+You may discover that the problems or issues were different, more complex, or even more straightforward than you believed.
+The first goal in psychotherapy is to find the truth as you have seen it for years and the truth as experienced by others.

-As such, the goals of psychotherapy may evolve over time.
-It is the job of the therapist, with years of experience, to keep fact-finding and goal-setting on track.
-The point of good psychotherapy is to arrive at solutions that improve the quality of a person’s life.
-This is what you will discover when working with a Manhasset, NY therapist such as Dr. Schaefer.
+As such, psychotherapy goals may evolve.
+With years of experience, the therapist is responsible for keeping fact-finding and goal-setting on track.
+Good psychotherapy aims to arrive at solutions that improve a person’s quality of life.
+You will discover this when working with a Manhasset psychotherapist such as Dr. Schaefer.

 How Long Does Mental Health Therapy Last?